acsone/odoo-box/README.md

 * Vagrant from https://www.vagrantup.com/downloads.html for your Operating system
 * Oracle VM VirtualBox from https://www.virtualbox.org/wiki/Downloads for your Operating system
-* If your operating system is a Microsoft distribution, you should install CMDER (Portable console emulator) from http://bliker.github.io/cmder/
+* If your operating system is a Microsoft distribution, you have to install CMDER Full(Portable console emulator) from http://bliker.github.io/cmder/

 ## First Installation

 * Download VagrantFile from this repository or all file but first is enough and place them on a new directory
-* On Windows, open your terminal or CMDER.exe (Accept all warnings)
+* Open your terminal or CMDER.exe (Accept all warnings)
 * Navigate to created directory with cd command (see http://ss64.com/bash/cd.html and http://ss64.com/bash/pwd.html)
 * Type command 'vagrant up' and press ENTER